What is a term deposit?

 What is the FSMA’s role?

 The FSMA supervises the legislation regarding the provision of information and advertising for term deposit accounts.
-Before information is provided to the client or a term deposit account is advertised, the FSMA examines whether this information and these advertisements comply with the legal requirements.

 Where can you get more information?